We will walk through the steps required to set up a Django project in Python.

 python -m venv myenv

-This will create a new virtual environment in a folder named myenv.
-You can replace myenv with any name you prefer.
+This is creating a new virtual environment in a folder called myenv.
+You are free to put any other name instead of myenv.

 To activate the virtual environment, run the following command: